Email Journal Migration

 - To lodge a confidential record of an email exchange with a third-party?

-Good news: The default Exchange journal setting creates what is called an ‘envelope’ journal to ensure your email records are complete.
-The envelope includes a record of the TO: and CC: fields as well as any BCC’d recipients and all the individuals included in distribution lists (DL) at the point in time the email was received.
+The default Exchange journal setting (and that of most hosted journaling services such as Mimecast) is called an ‘envelope’ journal.
+The envelope includes a record of the TO: and CC: fields as well as any BCC’d recipients and all the individuals included in your local distribution lists (DL) at the point in time the email was received by your messaging transport agent (MTA).

-Having helped with the News International eDiscovery process, we know the importance of maintaining complete email records and maintaining due diligence when handling email archives in particular. https://www.theguardian.com/media/2011/jul/08/phone-hacking-emails-news-international
+Having helped with extremely large corporate email investigations, we know the importance of maintaining complete email records and maintaining due diligence when handling email archives in particular. https://www.theguardian.com/media/2011/jul/08/phone-hacking-emails-news-international

 The key ‘gotcha’ is that Office 365 does not have a journal service – at all.